 Crystal Lee is a Certified Athletic Trainer at UCSF Benioff Children's Hospital Oakland.
 Having been with the Roots since 2019, Lee is A graduate of San Diego State University and San Jose State University, actively practicing as an ATC, along with a Corrective Exercise Specialist certification.

-A native of Moraga, California, Dr. Roth completed his undergraduate degree at the University of California, Los Angeles.
+A native of Moraga, California, Dr. Roth is a sports medicine doctor at Muir Orthopaedic Specialists and completed his undergraduate degree at the University of California, Los Angeles.
 He received his medical degree from the UCLA School of Medicine, where he was inducted into the Alpha Omega Alpha Honor Medical Society.
 Dr. Roth was an assistant team physician for many of the professional teams in Los Angeles including the Lakers, Sparks, Dodgers, Angels, Kings, and Ducks.

 Betsy began working in 2006 as the Sports Massage Therapist for the Saint Mary’s College Men's Rugby team where she continues to work today.
 Through her certifications as a Sports Massage Therapist and Strength and Conditioning Specialist, she has worked with NBA coaches, NFL players, Pro Rugby players, Pro Triathletes, Ultimate Frisbee players, Rowers, Cyclists, Ultra Runners, Elite Volleyball Players and Olympians.

 In July 2018, Betsy served as the Head Sports Massage Therapist for the Rugby World Cup 7's tournament in San Francisco, California.
 She also worked as a sports massage therapist at the Las Vegas 7’s Tournament in 2019.
 Betsy holds a BA in Kinesiology and Exercise Science and a MA Human Performance and Sports Studies.